My Al Capone Museum | home

 driving at high speed to a roadhouse, partly owned by DeGrazia, that had just been raided.

-"Golfbag" Hunt.All were charged with disorderly conduct and discharged in municipal court Nov.16,1932.Started as a driver for the Capone mob.Later makes his way up the ladder as gunman and gambling chief.
+Started as a driver for the Capone mob.Later makes his way up the ladder as gunman and gambling chief.
 DeGrazia was reputed to be in charge of accomodations for the St. Val. massacre shooters.
-In 1934 Rocco, living at 1040 North Elmwood in Oak Park, threatened to
+In 1934, Rocco, then living at 1040 North Elmwood in Oak Park, threatened to kill IRS agents until he learned who they were.
+He and his brother Nick, who was residing in Maywood, were

 indicted on July 27, 1934, for failure to pay income taxes during 1929 and 1930 on some eighteen

-handbooks in Melrose Park, for which he paid $1,200 a month protection.
 On February 5, 1935, he pleaded guilty and was sentenced to eighteen months in Leavenworth, plus a fine of $1000.
 In 1946 Rocco and his brother Andrew, partners in a tavern called the Lumber Gardens, were picked up and questioned for allegedly threatening a Melrose park pharmacist over opium and morphine, which they were demanding to settle the druggist's gambling debts.
 Rocco surrendered to authorities on March 19,1946,

 disposition of that case unknown.
-(Rocco had insisted that the drugs were for doping horses,
+Rocco had insisted that the drugs were for doping horses,

 although his brother was believed to be addicted.
 Andrew's wife later committed suicide with a gun,